LeopoldAssogbaA/backOfficeCN/README.md

 # backOfficeCN
 Creation of a back office for the company Chez Nestor.
 Chez Nestor is a company offering a rental service for shared apartments.

-Creation of a back office for the company Chez Nestor.
-Chez Nestor is a company offering a rental service for shared apartments.

 # Requirements

 - 🏠 A list of apartments